 All staff and volunteers should be made aware of their position of power and trust and should adhere to regulations relating to the Sexual Offences Act 2003 and to the Staff Code of Conduct.
-This also extends to the use of social media.
+This also extends to the use of social media - see Acceptable Use Policy and Staff Code of Conduct.

-4.14 Concerns about safeguarding practices within the Academy
+4.14 Concerns about Safeguarding Practices within the Academy

-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the Academy's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the Academy's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team - also see Trust's Whistleblowing Policy.